 Transportation in Daisy State Park

 Daisy State Park is located a quarter-mile south of the small town of Daisy, 103 miles from Little Rock, and less than an hour from Hot Springs National Park.
-The park, located near the Ouachita National Forest, requires drivers to take two-laned, tree-lined highways that have numerous curves.
+The park, located just minutes from the Ouachita National Forest, requires drivers to take two-lane, tree-lined highways that have numerous curves.
 Because of the terrain, be prepared for slower driving speeds when you are towing or driving an RV.
 In fact, even where the roads allow for faster speeds, it is best to take it slow and watch for wildlife crossing the road while you enjoy the scenery of the Ouachita Mountains.

 Campgrounds and parking in Daisy State Park